-As a young woman, I used to imagine what my future home would look like once I could afford to move out of the cramped, college apartment lifestyle.
-I would picture a delicious reading nook with a cozy chair and the warm ambiance of a Tiffany lamp surrounded by rich mahogany.
+I used to imagine my future home once I could afford to move out of my cramped apartment.
+I pictured a delicious reading nook with a cozy chair and the warm ambiance of a Tiffany lamp surrounded by rich mahogany.

 Would a fragile lamp be worth the cost, much less the price tag?

-One of the biggest changes my husband can see in my life has been relaxing who I am in our home, by what standard am I measuring my success.
-That standard should always be Jesus, Jesus who taught us to love each other, to love others more than ourselves, and that people who value wealth rarely find Him.
+One of the biggest changes in my life has been relaxing who I am in our home.
+I’ve changed by what standard I measure my success.
+My standard should always be Jesus.
+Jesus taught us to love each other, to love others more than ourselves, and that people who value wealth rarely find Him.

 But today, a toy broom lays at my feet because I was playing with my daughter after lunch.
 Her elaborate “picnic” sits carefully constructed in the middle of the living room, waiting patiently for her daddy to come home to play.
-Toy friends lie carelessly strewn right in the middle of the hallway waiting to create an entire imaginary world for her, causing her to stop to play instead of rush to beg for television or kindle time.
+Toy friends lie carelessly strewn right in the middle of the hallway.
+They wait to create an entire imaginary world for her, causing her to stop to play instead of beg for screen time.

-Saving up money and waiting patiently for something that we want is a good lesson to teach children, but right now, that is the only good lesson I can think of regarding this lamp.
+Saving up money and waiting patiently for something that we want is a good lesson to teach children.
+However, right now, that is the only good lesson I can think of regarding this lamp.

-Looking at the price tag, I can spend $350 on a lot of things: a plane ticket for one of my stepsons to visit, a vet bill for one of our beloved pets, Christmas gifts for our extended family, or a carload of groceries for the neighbors who haven’t had fresh vegetables in a month.
+Looking at the price tag, I can spend $350 on a lot of things: a plane ticket for one of my stepsons to visit, Christmas gifts for our family, or a carload of groceries for the neighbors who haven’t had fresh vegetables in a month.

-I have chosen to put serving God above everything else, and God always asks, “What can you be doing for me?” and I can’t see how I could serve Him with this lamp, either in my home or in my community.
+I have chosen to put serving God above everything else.
+God always seems to ask, “What can you be doing for me?”
+I can’t see how I could serve Him with this lamp, either in my home or in my community.